Creating Gender Knowledge Networks – Building Bridges to Society

 Prof. Dr. Henriette Gunkel (Faculty of Philology)

-Prof. Dr. Maren Lorenz (Faculty of Historical Science)
+Prof. Dr. Maren Lorenz (Faculty of Historical Sciences)

-Prof. Dr. Änne Söll (Faculty of Historical Science)
+Prof. Dr. Änne Söll (Faculty of Historical Sciences)

 Maximiliane Brand (Faculty of Social Sciences)